huangli712/ACFlow/docs/src/man/impl.md

 !!! note

-    We also develop an individual package, namely `ACTest`, to benchmark various analytic continuation solvers / methods.
+    We also develop an individual package, namely `ACTest`, to benchmark various analytic continuation solvers or methods.
 Please check the following URL for more details:

     ```text
     https://github.com/huangli712/ACTest